A Normality Conjecture on Rational Base Number Systems: Numerical evidence supporting Conjecture

+For the sake of readability, we omit the tables for the remaining 15 minimal words in our first family.
+These tables are available in the public Git repository~\cite{Git26}.
+Their analysis leads to conclusions similar to those drawn from Table~1.

-Now, we display the richness thresholds of the minimal words in our second family, in the case of the base $3/2$.
+In Table~2, we present the richness thresholds of the minimal words in our second family (that is, twenty randomly chosen minimal words, computed up to length $10^6$) in the case of base $8/3$.
+For the sake of readability, the results for bases $3/2$, $7/2$, and $8/5$ are omitted, but provided in the git repository.

+\paragraph{Analysis of Table~2.} As in Table~1, the richness thresholds of the 20 random minimal words in rational base $8/3$ appear to take finite values, as far as we can measure, thus supporting that our richness hypothesis might be valid for every minimal words, regardless of the seed.
+Moreover, these values again appear to lie within the range of those taken by our dataset of 1,000 random ternary words of length 1,000,000.
+Minor isolated deviations appear (anomalous data are highlighted), but there is no evidence of behavior substantially different from that of random words.

-Finally, we display, in the form of a graph, the richness thresholds of our third family of minimal words, for the four rational bases we considered.
+Finally, we present the richness thresholds of our third (large) family of minimal words in graphical form for the four rational bases considered.

-Each panel of Figure~1 compares the richness thresholds of $\wmin_{p/q}(u)$ for 1,000 randomly chosen seed words $u$ (they are displayed as a black point cloud) with the empirical statistical properties of the richness threshold of random words.
-The five red (or gray) curves correspond to, from bottom to top: the minimum, the first decile, the average, the ninth decile, the maximum richness thresholds obtained for 1,000 random $q$-ary words of length 100,000.
+Each panel of Figure~2 compares the statistical properties of the richness thresholds of 10,000 randomly chosen minimal words (in black) with those of 10,000 random $q$-ary words (in red or gray).
+All the words were computed up to length 100,000.
+From bottom to top, we display the minimum, the 5th, 25th, 50th, 75th, and 95th percentiles, and the maximum of these two sets of words.

+\paragraph{Analysis of Figure~2} As far as we can see, each of the 40,000 richness threshold functions of the minimal words in our dataset takes finite values, except sometimes for the last value of $l$ due to the limited length of the computed prefix.
+This supports our hypothesis that all minimal words are rich.
+Moreover, the growth rate of the richness threshold functions of minimal words appears similar to that of random words, and the distribution of the values taken by the richness threshold appears, as far as our division into percentiles allows us to observe, similar to that of random words.

+To confirm this latter observation, we performed eight ``cut views'' (two for each base).
+Figure~3 compares the cut views for $l=5$ and $l=10$, that is, the distributions of $\rt_w(5)$ and $\rt_w(10)$ among minimal words in base $7/2$ in our dataset with those of random binary words.
+In both cases, the distributions of the richness thresholds for minimal and random words are very similar and exhibit the same Poisson-like shape.